ludocode/onramp/docs/virtual-machine.md

 Assuming the capabilities are accurately reported by the VM, the Onramp libc will simulate whatever behaviour is desired by the program where possible.
 For example, if the VM has non-blocking input and the program requests blocking input, the libc will perform blocking.
 However, if the VM is blocking and the program requests non-blocking input, the behaviour cannot be simulated so the libc will reject the request.
 If you are implementing a VM, follow the recommendations below to get maximum compatibility with programs running on Onramp.

-User input from a terminal should be in UTF-8 format and it may use [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) for special characters (such as arrow keys.)
+User input from a terminal should be in UTF-8 format and it may use [ANSI escape sequences][wp-ansiesc] for special characters (such as arrow keys.)
 (This needs to be moved to its own section and greatly expanded.)

 When the user enters input, it should not be echoed to the output by the VM.
 If this is not possible on the VM's platform, the VM may instead echo input to the output; in this case it must set bit 0 in the capabilities field of the process info table.